sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-group-examples.md

           },
           {
             "id": "us_wheat_seed_chg_mil",
-            "description": "by what amount did US wheat seed use change this year, in million bushels?
-Use a negative sign for negative change and a positive sign for positive change", "type": "string"
+            "description": "by what amount did US wheat seed use change this year compared to last year, in million bushels?
+Use a negative sign for negative change and a positive sign for positive change, eg, -6 million bushels", "type": "string"
           },
-          {
-            "id": "global_wheat_prod_chg",
-            "description": "by what amount did global wheat production change this year, measured in MMT? look near the end of the document for the answer", "type": "string"
-          }
         ]
       }
     }